tokyoalex/java-challenge/README.md

 - I frequently use multiple languages; Java 8 years, Spring Boot (several months during previous role) I've also used other similar frameworks such as Play and CakePhp

+#### Build instructions
+- To install maven dependencies: mvn package
+- To run in a terminal: mvn spring-boot:run
+- To run unit tests: mvn test

+- Note: Since Java 8 is required and I'm using a later version of Java in my dev environment, javac is hardcoded in pom.xml If your environment only has Java 8 installed, please delete the maven-compiler-plugin section of pom.xml, alternatively, enter the path to your local javac

 #### Employee Object